Louis Braille: Haüy system

 The children were taught to read using a system devised by the school's founder, Valentin Haüy.
 Not blind himself, Haüy was a philanthropist who devoted his life to helping the blind.
 He designed and manufactured a small library of books for the children by embossing heavy paper with the raised imprints of Latin letters.
 Readers would trace their fingers over the text, comprehending slowly but in a traditional fashion which Haüy could appreciate.

 Braille was helped by Haüy's books, but he also despaired over their lack of depth: the amount of information retained in such books was necessarily minor.
 Because the raised letters were made in a complex artisanal process using wet paper pressed against copper wire, the children could not hope to "write" by themselves.
 So that the young Louis could send letters back home, Simon-René provided him with an alphabet made from bits of thick leather.
 It was a slow and cumbersome process, but the boy could at least trace the letters' outlines and write his first sentences.

 The handcrafted Haüy books all came in uncomfortable sizes and weights for children.
 They were laboriously constructed, very fragile, and expensive to obtain: when Haüy's school first opened, it had a total of three books.
 Nonetheless, Haüy promoted their use with zeal.
-To him, the books presented a system which would be readily approved by educators and indeed they seemed – to the sighted – to offer the best achievable results.
+To him, the books presented a system which would be readily approved by educators and indeed they seemed – at the time – to offer the best achievable results.
 Braille and his schoolmates, however, could detect all too well the books' crushing limitations.
 Nonetheless, Haüy's efforts still provided a breakthrough achievement – the recognition of the sense of touch as a workable strategy for sightless reading.
-The Haüy system's main drawback was that it was "talking to the fingers with the language of the eye".
+The Haüy system's main drawback, in the opinion of at least one author, was that it was "talking to the fingers with the language of the eye".

 Teacher and musician

 Braille read Haüy's books repeatedly, and he was equally attentive to the oral instruction offered by the school.
-He proved to be a highly proficient student and, after he had exhausted the school's curriculum, he was immediately asked to remain as a teacher's aide.
+He proved to be a highly proficient student and, after he had exhausted the school's curriculum, he was immediately asked to remain a teacher's aide.
 By 1833, he was elevated to a full professorship.
 For much of the rest of his life, Braille stayed at the Institute where he taught history, geometry, and algebra.

 Braille's ear for music enabled him to become an accomplished cellist and organist in classes taught by Jean-Nicolas Marrigues.
 Later in life, his musical talents led him to play the organ for churches all over France.
-A devout Catholic, Braille held the position of organist in Paris at the Church of Saint-Nicolas-des-Champs from 1834 to 1839, and later at the Church of Saint-Vincent-de-Paul.
+A devout Catholic, Braille held the position of organist in Paris at the Church of Saint-Nicolas-des-Champs. from 1834 to 1839, and later at the Church of Saint-Vincent-de-Paul.